yeasy/code_snippet/README.md

-cpu | Get overall cpu utilization at linux platform. ether_bridge | Connect to network interface and forward ethernet packets between them bidirectionally, supporting options. getIP | Some scripts to get local ip address of the network interfaces. rm.sh | A much safer rm script, which can automatically backup removed files, in case deleting useful data (beta version).
+cpu | Get overall cpu utilization at linux platform. ether_bridge | Connect to network interface and forward ethernet packets between them bidirectionally, supporting options. getIP | Some scripts to get local ip address of the network interfaces.
+[netlink](system/netlink) | Test bidirectional communication between userspace and kernelspace, using low-level netlink APIs in the userspace, and libnl APIs in the kernelspace.
 [nss](system/nss) | This script will show all ip address inside each network namespace.
 If give a parameter, then it will show the network namespace containing the key.
-This is useful for openstack debugging. service | Example of a system service script in Debian/Ubuntu system, supporting running complicated command with arbitrary parameters. socket | Example of socket programing using C sysctl.conf | Optimized configuration for /etc/sysctl.conf.
+This is useful for openstack debugging. rm.sh | A much safer rm script, which can automatically backup removed files, in case deleting useful data (beta version). service | Example of a system service script in Debian/Ubuntu system, supporting running complicated command with arbitrary parameters. socket | Example of socket programing using C sysctl.conf | Optimized configuration for /etc/sysctl.conf.